UPPMAX/UPPMAX-documentation/docs/hardware/clusters/bianca.md

 ## Technical Summary

-- 204 compute nodes with single or dual CPUs with 128 GB RAM and one 4TB mechanical drive or 1TB SSD
+- 258 compute nodes with single or dual CPUs with 256 GB RAM and one 4TB mechanical drive or 1TB SSD
 - Each CPU has 16 cores
-- 75 compute nodes, 256 GB memory each.
 - 15 compute nodes, 512 GB memory each
 - 10 compute nodes each equipped with 2xNVIDIA A100 (40GB) **GPUs**
 - 105 Zen4 type compute nodes, 256 GB each
 - Total number of CPU cores is 4800
-- Login nodes have 2vCPU each and 16GB memory
+- Login nodes have 4vCPU each and 50GB memory
 - Dual 10 Gigabit Ethernet for all nodes

 ## Parameters